 |Sure Thing||Vine||24-30 inches||48 days|

-When is the best time to plant zucchini?
+2. Choose the best time to plant zucchini

 Zucchini is a warm-season plant which means you need to provide it at least 70 degrees Fahrenheit.
 It needs warm temperatures to germinate and grow well.
 If the weather is too cold or there is frost, the plant will not do well.